asanjeeva/FinalProject/SimpleForm.md

 # Code Sample

-Here is a look at creating a simple form in HTML.
+Here is how to create a simple form in HTML.

 ### HTML
 ```html